Tironian notes: Use in the Middle Ages

 Entering the Middle Ages, Tiro's shorthand was often used in combination with other abbreviations and the original symbols were expanded to 14,000 symbols during the Carolingian dynasty, but it fell out of favor as shorthand and was forgotten until interest was rekindled by Thomas Becket, archbishop of Canterbury, in the 12th century.
 In the 15th century Johannes Trithemius, abbot of the Benedictine abbey of Sponheim in Germany, discovered the notae Benenses: a psalm and a Ciceronian lexicon written in Tironian shorthand.

 In Old English manuscripts, the Tironian et served as both a phonetic and morphological place holder.
-For instance, a Tironian et between two words would be phonetically pronounced ond and would mean 'and'.
-However, if the Tironian et followed the letter s, then it would be phonetically pronounced sond and mean 'water' (ancestral to Modern English sound in the geographical sense).
-This additional function of a phonetic as well as a conjunction placeholder has escaped formal Modern English; for example, one may not spell the word sand as s& (although this occurs in an informal style practised on certain Internet forums and sometimes in texting and other forms of instant messaging).
+A Tironian et represented the sound-sequence /ɑnd/.
+On its own, this could represent the Old English word and /ɑnd/, which meant 'and' (it is indeed the ancestor to modern and /ænd/).
+However, the Tironian et could be used within other words in the same way: for instance, if it followed l (thus written as l⁊), then it would represent land instead of let (both same as modern).
+This additional function as a phonetic as well as a conjunction placeholder has escaped formal Modern English; for example, one may not spell the word land as l& (although this occurs in an informal style practised on certain Internet forums and sometimes in texting and other forms of instant messaging).
 This practice was distinct from the occasional use of &c. for etc., where the & is interpreted as the Latin word et ('and') and the c. is an abbreviation for Latin cetera ('[the] rest').